ResearchOS/ross_cli/docs/index.md

 Creates the `rossproject.toml` file in the current directory, and creates a minimal project folder structure.

 # Tap an index
 Before installing any packages, you need to `tap` (add) an index to tell `ross` where it should be looking for packages.
-Indices are GitHub repositories owned by you or someone else that contain an `index.toml` file.
+Indexes are GitHub repositories owned by you or someone else that contain an `index.toml` file.
 This file contains a list of package names & URL's.
 ```bash
 ross tap https://github.com/github_user/github_repo
 ```
-This clones the repo to your computer at `~/.ross/taps/github_user/github_repo` and creates an `index.toml` file in that directory, if it doesn't already exist.
+This clones the repo to your computer at `~/.ross/indexes/github_user/github_repo` and creates an `index.toml` file in that directory, if it doesn't already exist.

 ## Create an index
 An index is just a GitHub repository.
 You can create one by [going to GitHub's website and creating a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).